microsoft/Kusto-Query-Language/doc/printoperator.md

 ## Arguments

-* *ColumnName*: An option name to assign to the output's singular column.
+* *ColumnName*: An optional name to assign to the output column.
 * *ScalarExpression*: A scalar expression to evaluate.

 ## Returns

-A single-column, single-row, table whose single cell has the value of the evaluated *ScalarExpression*.
+A table with one or more columns and a single row.
+Each column returns the corresponding value of the evaluated *ScalarExpression*.

 ## Examples